cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### `Cypress.Commands.override()`

-In Cypress 12.0.0, we introduced a new command types, called queries.
-A query command is a command that returns a small and fast function for getting data from the window or DOM.
-This distinction is important because Cypress will retry any queries leading up to a non-query command, and retry any assertions after a non-query command, to ensure the yielded subject that is being tested is always up-to-date.
+In Cypress 12.0.0, we introduced a new command type, called queries.
+A query is a small and fast command for getting data from the window or DOM.
+This distinction is important because Cypress can retry chains of queries, keeping the yielded subject up-to-date as a page rerenders.

 With the introduction of query commands, the following commands have been re-categorized and can no longer be overridden with